Page last updated: 22 March 2023

 Kendall Flutey: Board Member

 Kendall is the co-Founder and co-CEO of Banqer, a financial education company that delivers experiential software to develop financial literacy and capability in their learners.
-She is also a Commissioner to the Insurance & Financial Services Ombudsman Scheme, and a member of the Digital Council for Aotearoa.
+She is also a Commissioner to the Insurance & Financial Services Ombudsman Scheme, and a former member of the dissolved Digital Council for Aotearoa.

 Current term expires February 2027.